The One: Chanel’s classic Flap Bag just got the ultimate autumn/winter update

 This season has been no exception, with Lagerfeld’s successor, Virginie Viard, presenting her ultimate vision for the Flap Bag in her final collection for Chanel during the autumn/winter 2024 season.
 Among the 68 handbags showcased, a clear standout emerged: a distinguished Flap Bag adorned in shearling.

 Introducing the Shearling Lambskin Flap Bag: this exquisite purse features a classic silhouette with shearling trim along the top flap and back.
-The upper part of the bag showcases the brand’s distinctive diamond-quilted pattern, while the lower section contrasts in Chanel’s signature Brown 22 leather.
-For the clasp, Viard chose a timeless 24K gold double-C hardware, complementing the bag’s brown strap.
+The upper part of the bag showcases the brand’s distinctive diamond-quilted pattern, while the lower section was created in the brand's signature Brown 22 leather.
+Viard chose a timeless 24K gold double-C hardware, complementing the bag’s brown strap.
 Truly, a quintessential collector’s piece.

 Shop the Chanel Flap Bag